Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ### Executing functions and procedures

 You have successfully deployed Snowpark functions and procedures.
-Now you can execute them to see if they work.
+Now you can execute them to confirm that they function as intended.

 To execute the `HELLO_FUNCTION` function run the following
 ```bash
 snow snowpark execute function "SNOWPARK_EXAMPLE.PUBLIC.HELLO_FUNCTION('jdoe')"
 ```

-Running this command should return an output similar to this one:
+Running this command should return output similar to this:

 ```console
 +--------------------------------------------------------------+
 | key                                            | value       |